Cash, sexism and violence keep women out of Kenyan politics

 Women politicians don't only need to change the minds of men like Ouya, they also need cash to run their campaigns.

-One Nairobi think-tank estimates that the front-runners Prime Minister Raila Odinga and Uhuru Kenyatta will spend a combined $350 million (229 million pounds) on their campaigns, a record for Kenya.
+One Nairobi think-tank estimates that the front-runners Prime Minister Raila Odinga and Uhuru Kenyatta will spend a combined $350 million on their campaigns, a record for Kenya.

 Personal wealth and political and business ties are key to wracking up such huge campaign funds.
 Karua has said she can't match their spending power.